knpuniversity/javascript/knpu/ep4-reactjs/prop-types.md

 `RepLogs`!
 We just pass them straight to `RepLogList`!

 This "props passing" can be kind of annoying.
 But, it's not necessarily a sign of bad design.
-It's just part of using React, There *are* ways to organize our code to help this, but many are more advanced.
+It's just part of using React.
+There *are* ways to organize our code to help this, but many are more advanced.
 The point is: this is ok.

 Next, let's make a small production optimization with prop types.